High-rising, whole wheat blueberry muffins...

 You can drain yogurt in a sieve with coffee filters; or through cheesecloth, tied in a bag and set over a draining bowl in the fridge.

-Or take the easy way out, with our Wave yogurt strainer.
+Or take the easy way out, with a yogurt strainer.

 Simply spoon 32 ounces of plain nonfat yogurt into the strainer, which is set inside a draining bucket.

 At first, the yogurt is heaped in the strainer; but after an hour, it settles below the rim, at which time you snap on the cap, and put it into the fridge.
 Next day, the yogurt has become thick and rich-tasting – yes, even nonfat yogurt.